Blindness Caused by Medical Malpractice - Salvi, Schostok & Pritchard P.C.

 Above all, you can count on the medical malpractice lawyers of Salvi, Schostok & Pritchard P.C. to pay close attention to your needs throughout your case.
 We understand how devastating it can be for patients to suffer blindness due to medical malpractice.
 We also realize the burdens that blindness can place on family members.
 We will aggressively pursue a settlement or verdict that addresses the harm you have suffered through no fault of your own.
 We will also charge you no legal fees unless we secure a financial recovery for you.

 It starts with a free consultation.
-Connect with us through our offices in Chicago and Waukegan and discuss your case with one of our highly skilled and compassionate medical malpractice attorneys today.
+Connect with us through our offices in Chicago and Waukegan and discuss your case with one of our highly skilled and compassionate medical malpractice lawyers today.